Best Places to Go Fishing in Florida

 - Location: Florida Panhandle

-- Best for: Deep-sea fishing and inshore fishing
+- Best for: Offshore, nearshore, and inshore fishing

 - Target Species: Red snapper, grouper, king mackerel, cobia, amberjack